 Our Horticulture (Gardening) team can help you learn to grow and care for vegetables, fruits, flowers and plants.
 From sowing seeds to harvesting, you'll learn to care for plants throughout their life-cycles.

-You'll also help in 'the plant shop', preparing veg, fruit and plants for sale to our visitors.
-We use lots of our own fruit and veg in our cafe - so you'll be able to eat what you grow, from delicious soups to apple crumbles!
+You will also help in 'the plant shop', preparing veg, fruit and plants for sale to our visitors.
+We use lots of our own fruit and veg to make meals, chutneys and soup - so you'll be able to eat what you grow, from delicious soups to apple crumbles!

 The Horticulture team also helps keep the gardens at Cantraybridge looking lovely all year round.
 You'll learn how to garden without using chemicals and how to care for the environment in other ways.

 We go to lots of shows each year (Black Isle Show; Nairn and Inverness Flower Shows) - and we win lots of prizes too!

 Horticulture is a fun department where you'll work with others and enjoy helping one another.

 Our Animal Care department look after a small farm of about 20 acres and a variety of small animals, poultry and birds.
 We have a flock of breeding ewes and a herd of goats on the farm and we also look after young cattle over the winter.
 Our students are engaged in learning by feeding and bedding the animals and taking care of their health.
 Just being around animals and caring for them can be hugely beneficial both physically and mentally.
 It is now well documented that holding and stroking animals can relieve feelings of tension and anxiety and our Animal Care department provides the opportunity to do this as our students carry out a range of tasks including feeding and cleaning accommodation, grooming, handling and health care.

 In the summer the students get the opportunity to help with Cantraybridge’s social enterprise, ‘Greenfingers’, which works in the community providing a grass-cutting and garden maintenance service.